 Search Option – This approach is good if you are starting a new business, product, service, or blog, or if you don’t really want to spend a huge sum of money to establish your brand.
 You can also analyze search traffic that corresponds to your choice of keywords using tools like SEMrush or Google Keyword Planner.
 Try using a mix of easily memorable keywords or phrases.
-For instance, shoutoutloud, cashout, or bringtothetable can be used as clever mixes.
+For instance, “cashout”or “bringtothetable” can be used as clever mixes.

 Brand Option – This is a very unique way of naming your domain.
-It is distinct and requires sincere brand-building efforts and money until you become a well known brand in the market.
-I usually recommend this approach for long-term businesses, brands, and startups that have the confidence to hold out for the long run.
+It is distinct and requires sincere brand-building efforts and money until you become a well-known brand in the market.
+I usually recommend this approach for long-term businesses, brands, and startups that have the confidence to hold on for the long run.
 You will need to invest a lot of money in paid listings, PPC, and 360 marketing campaigns as well.
 Example: flickr is a branded domain name.

 Creativity at the Core